WilliamFreitag/Pong/README.md

 # Pong
-A desktop game made in java
+A desktop application clone of Atari's Pong